 Bob Lazar claims to have been hired by a government organization to work in a secret research facility S-4 several kilometers south of Area 51 to reverse engineer the engines of vehicles of unknown origin.
 He does not give many interviews and dislikes being the center of attention, but I enjoyed his visit on The Joe Rogan Experience 1315.
 I watched the documentary Bob Lazar: Area 51 and Flying Saucers about his story.
 N

-But most impressive is David Favor, a decorated fighter pilot commander with an incredible career.
-He and his wingman and another fighter saw a Tic Tac shaped 40 feet long object for more than 5 minutes that hovered over the water off the coast of Southern California.
+David Favor, a decorated fighter pilot commander with an incredible career, was interesting to listen to.
+He and his wingman and another fighter saw a Tic Tac shaped 40 feet (ca. 12 m) long object for more than 5 minutes that hovered over the water off the coast of Southern California.
 It behaved against all physical laws, blocked the radar, and flew off with speed no human invention can reach.
 The incident was recorded in 2004 and leaked to the public before the Pentagon confirmed its authenticity.
 David Fravor was interviewed on The Joe Rogan Experience 1361 and Lex Friedman Podcast 122.

 Like Stories of Old by Tom van der Linden is one of my favorite channels of all time.
 He takes movies (and sometimes games) and tells stories that cross the boundary between film analysis and life lessons, mixed with cross-references to literature and quotes.
 Each of his films is a piece of art.